Pigii/ACNHTyper/README.md

 2) set your layout to English (US)
 3) undock the switch
 4) disconnect every controller
-5) go at the line 68 of the code and change the ip
 6) run the progrm

 ## Feature list